uc-cdis/cloud-automation/gen3/README.md

 Not yet implemented

-## Migrating existing commons to gen3
+## Migrating existing AWS commons to gen3

 The gen3 tools expect the terraform variable files (config.tfvars and backend.tfvars) to exist under